 Q: Does MBB prohibit discussion of same-sex marriage in its Facebook group?
 Does MBB oppose same-sex marriage?

-Members are asked to not explicitly campaign for or against or debate over same-sex marriage in the Facebook group; however, comments about same-sex marriage that are incidental to a personal story or feelings are welcome.
+Participants are asked to not explicitly campaign for or against or debate over same-sex marriage in the Facebook group; however, comments about same-sex marriage that are incidental to a personal story or feelings are welcome.

 This policy is designed to free the MBB Facebook group from divisive debates that can inhibit empathy-based conversation and alienate some participants.
-Church leaders have stated that members who publicly support same-sex marriage will not face any level of church discipline, despite the Church’s official opposition to it.
+Church leaders have stated that members of the church who publicly support same-sex marriage will not face any level of church discipline, despite the Church’s official opposition to it.
 The Mormons Building Bridges community includes individuals on both sides of this issue.
-However, the MBB Facebook group exists to provide a space for Mormons who want to support LGBTQ/SSA brothers and sisters from within the existing doctrine of the LDS church.
+However, the MBB Facebook group exists particularly to provide a space for Mormons who want to support LGBTQ/SSA brothers and sisters from within the existing doctrine of the LDS church.
 Therefore the policy of not allowing debates for or against same-sex marriage on the group wall will continue.
 As ever, personal stories that include the experience of same-sex marriage within them are completely appropriate.